This post may contain affiliate links. Please see my disclosure policy for details.

 1. The path leading to Lallybroch

-Out of all the shots of Lallybroch this one is my favourite.
-It’s easier to get a clean shot here as it’s further away from the castle.
+Out of all the photos of Lallybroch this one is my favourite.
+It’s easier to get a clean photo here as it’s further away from the castle.

 2. The Lallybroch archway